-Remark: Devices without a /00 or /01 in the name have only a security level equivalent to CRP2 available.
+Remark: Devices without the suffix /00 or /01 have only a security level equivalent to CRP2 available.

-6.19.5 External interrupt inputs
+6.18.5 External interrupt inputs

-The LPC2292/2294 include up to nine edge or level sensitive External Interrupt Inputs as selectable pin functions.
+The LPC2212/2214 include up to nine edge or level sensitive External Interrupt Inputs as selectable pin functions.
 When the pins are combined, external events can be processed as four independent interrupt signals.
 The External Interrupt Inputs can optionally be used to wake up the processor from Power-down mode.

-6.19.6 Memory mapping control
+6.18.6 Memory mapping control